tuliocll/electron-react-sqlite-todo/README.md

 ![](preview.jpg)

-You can found the Offline Auth code on the `feat/offline-auth` branch.
+You can found the Offline Auth code from the [Offline auth with Electron + SQLite + React post](https://tuliocalil.com/offline-auth-with-electron-sqlite-react/) on the `feat/offline-auth` branch.

 ![](offline-auth.gif)